Overview

 - Incontinence

-Recovery From Prostate Cancer
+Recovery from Prostate Cancer After Prostate Cancer Treatment

 Radiation therapy is a treatment that uses high-energy rays or particles to destroy prostate cancer cells.
 External-beam radiation therapy had a cure rate of 95% in men with localised prostate cancer.
 Overall, this therapy has a 3-5-year survival rate of 90%.